garrigueta/ai-tools/README.md

 # AI-Tools

 AI Tools with Ollama LLM integration for OS assistance.
+This project is in active development and not finished.

 ## Overview